Integrating electric 2 & 3-wheelers into existing urban transport systems in developing countries

 State of implementation/results

-- On 26 November 2019 the pilot with the Philippine Post Corporation (PHL Post), TAILG and Clean Air Asia was lauched during a Press Conference in Pasig City, Philippines.
+- On 26 November 2019 a pilot project with Philippine Post Corporation (PHL Post), TAILG and Clean Air Asia was launched at a press conference in Pasig City (www.youtube.com/…;v=RstKYZ4S6aQ).